ayushrskiaa/Bookmark-Manager/README.md

 ✅ RESTful API
 ✅ Clean code structure

-## Author

-Built as an intern assignment for Ayrin Digital.

----

 **Note:** This is a demonstration project built for learning purposes.
 Not intended for production use without additional security and scalability improvements.